 Contact Susan at (703) 504-9287or by email.

-Tracy Carney joined Doorways in June 2013 as Finance Director, where she provides leadership on financial management, accounting and reporting, and treasury management operations.
+Tracy Carney, who joined Doorways in June 2013, provides leadership on financial management, accounting and reporting, and treasury management operations.
 Additionally, Tracy works closely with other members of the Doorways team to support agency operations and management.
 Tracy is a seasoned finance and accounting professional, whose career spans over 25 years.
 Her range of expertise includes accounting and financial reporting, financial planning, and operational accounting and controls.
 Prior to joining Doorways, Tracy served as an independent accounting professional, where she provided accounting services to a portfolio of profit and nonprofit companies.
 Additionally, she previously held a senior financial leadership position at a leading information technology and services company.
 Tracy began her accounting career at PricewaterhouseCoopers (formerly Price Waterhouse), where she served as a member of the firm’s audit and assurance practice.
 Tracy holds a B.B.A. degree from the College of William and Mary and is a Certified Public Accountant.

 Contact Tracy at (703) 504-9295 or by email.